Frequently Asked Questions

 If communicating via email is likely to be a barrier, then do let us know.

-Someone in the SVA office can be available to help with completing your registration form.
+• Someone in the SVA office can be available to help with completing your registration form, by appointment.

 Don’t forget to bring your images on a device (with a cable to connect it to a computer), and payment card.
 If possible, take a look at the form first to see what information you will need to know beforehand, and what you might need to bring.